 There is no specific, known cause of exotropia.

-It is important to distinguish that exotropia is not a disease in and of itself.
-This condition refers to a motility disturbance (abnormal eye movements or trouble in managing eye movements.
+It is essential to understand that exotropia is not a disease in and of itself.
+The condition refers to a motility disturbance.
+This disturbance includes abnormal eye movements or trouble managing eye movements.

 Vision tests can consist of: